The difference between cold, warm lead and hot sales lead – what is hot lead?

 BANT:

-The difference between cold, warm & hot leads can be enumerated through a short and simple table:
+The difference between cold, warm & hot lead can be enumerated through a short and simple table:

 What are the Stages that explain each lead?